Inflectra/rapise-documentation/docs/Guide/spira_dashboard_2.md

 8. `Open in Spira` - open current item in a browser window.

 !!! note
 	For execution of a test set on a selected automation host (#2,#3) Rapise will use a special test set with the name of the automation host.
+Since Rapise 8.1 there is a checkbox to allow execution of the original test set.

 #### Create New Test Set